Surveys are a Valuable Means of Understanding Attitudes or Opinions

 Education Charities and Commercial Organisations

 Typically these national organisations want to understand the bigger picture in order to influence government policy.
-Statistical techniques are used to assess provision and performance at a national level perhaps by subject or for specific special interest groups such as ethnic minorities, disabled people, or mature students.
+Statistical techniques are used to assess provision and performance at a national level perhaps by subject or for specific special interest groups such as ethnic minorities, disadvantaged pupils, or mature students.
 Statistical analysis is essential in assessing different teaching practices and resources.
 Areas where statistics lead to clearer understanding and more effective policy making include:

 - Curriculum development and matching subjects to the skills required to sustain and grow the economy.